InternetElectronic

 Why Latency Matters More Than Speed

 When it comes to competitive online gaming, massive download speeds are largely irrelevant once the game is installed.
 The true metric of a gamer's network is latency, commonly referred to as "ping."
 Ping is the time it takes for a packet of data to travel from your console or PC to the game server and back.
 High latency results in "lag," where your actions are delayed on the screen, putting you at a severe disadvantage.
+Gamers should aim for a ping below 30ms to maintain competitive viability in fast-paced lobby environments.

 Ethernet cables connected to a gaming PC